 \subsubsection{Weighted regression AIPW estimator}

-An alternative AIPW estimator incorporates the estimated propensity scores when fitting the outcome regression model.
-The parameters of the $Y \mid Z,X$ model are estimated with IPTW-weighted maximum likelihood estimation.
+For the weighted regression AIPW estimator, the parameters of the $Y \mid Z,X$ model are estimated with IPTW-weighted maximum likelihood estimation.
 Pseudo-outcomes are obtained for each participant under both exposures, i.e., $b_x(Z_i,\hat{\beta})=\hat{E}(Y_i \mid Z_i,X_i=x)$ for $x \in \{0,1\}$, where $\hat{\beta}$ are the MLEs from the weighted outcome model.
 The weighted regression AIPW estimator is where $\hat{\mu}_{WR}^x=n^{-1}\sum_{i=1}^n b_x(Z_i,\hat{\beta}) $ for $x \in \{0, 1\}$.
-The weighted regression AIPW estimator (\ref{eq:wtdAIPW}) has been evaluated previously \citep{kang2007demystifying,robins2007comment,vansteelandt2011invited,gabriel2023inverse} and is expected to be more stable than (\ref{eq:pluginAIPW}) when IPTWs are extreme due to bounding within the parameter space \citep{kang2007demystifying,robins2007comment,Vansteelandt2012}.
+The estimator (\ref{eq:wtdAIPW}) has been evaluated previously and is expected to be more stable than (\ref{eq:pluginAIPW}) when IPTWs are extreme due to bounding within the parameter space \citep{kang2007demystifying,robins2007comment,Vansteelandt2012}.